rchaput/acronymsdown/README.md

     + Following occurrences are simply replaced by *short name*.
     + All occurrences are also linked to the acronym's definition in the List of Acronyms.
+- Define acronyms directly in your document or in external files.
 - Extensive configuration
     + Most of this package's mechanisms can be configured: how to handle duplicate keys, whether to raise an error, print a warning or ignore an